marcus-grant/notes/pcde-module18-content.md

 >**Note**: If you can't reach the slide deck,
 >the course archive should have it under the module 18 `extras` folder.

+## Discussion 18.1: The Importance of Big Data

+### Discussion 18.1 Prompt

+You’ve learned how complex big data can become.
+At scale, **the five V’s of big data** don’t allow for traditional software to be useful in processing.
+In many cases, handling big data requires the addition of whole technology teams for data collection, data storage, data processing, and database management.
+Requirements for modern hardware must be met as well.
+This all adds up to a substantial business cost for technology, even when there is sometimes unclear direction for how the big data will be utilized.

+With today’s emerging technologies, many large organizations will collect just about any data they can legally obtain.
+These organizations will collect, process, and store the big data in data warehouses until they can decide on a business use later on.
+There are many factors to consider when deciding how important the data collection is in the first place.
+In this discussion, you will examine a few of these deciding factors.

+In your discussion post,
+choose a large technology organization that interests you.
+Provide detailed responses to the following questions:

+* What is the organization?
+How long has it existed?
+Do you see any major change coming for the future of this organization?
+* What big data do you suspect the organization will collect (or is currently collecting)?
+* Does the collected data align with the five V’s of big data?
+Provide a justification for how your data represents each of the five V’s:
+  * value
+  * variety
+  * velocity
+  * veracity
+  * volume
+* How much data do you expect is coming in from...?
+  * all users daily
+  * monthly
+  * and annually
+  * How long should the organization you selected keep the data, and why?
+* How can the organization utilize the data to its advantage?
+* Is it practical to collect and store this data?
+Why or why not?

+Read the statements posted by your peers.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+**Suggested Time:** 60 minutes

+**Suggested Length:** 250-300 words

+### My Response to Discussion 18.1 Prompt

 ## References